sovrynn/ecdo/0-FOUNDATION-THEORY/solar-system/geomagnetism/README.md

 *"An artist's rendering of the structure of a magnetosphere.
 1) Bow shock.
 2) Magnetosheath.
 3) Magnetopause.
 4) Magnetosphere.
 5) Northern tail lobe.
 6) Southern tail lobe.
 7) Plasmasphere."*

+## Paleomagnetic Calculations

+Inclination in paleomagnetic data refers to the angle between the Earth's magnetic field and the horizontal plane at a specific location.

+Measurement: Inclination is measured in degrees, ranging from -90° to +90°.
+A positive inclination indicates that the magnetic field was directed downward into the Earth (like at the magnetic north pole), while a negative inclination indicates an upward direction (like at the magnetic south pole).

 ## Citations

 1. https://en.wikipedia.org/wiki/Earth%27s_magnetic_field